lord63/licen/README.md

 ## Usage

-NOTE: because licen use the git configuration as default context, please make sure that you've set up git properly.
+NOTE: because licen use the git configuration(user.name and user.email) as default context, please make sure that you've set up git properly.
+You can check this [guide][] if you have done yet.

 A gif is worth than a thousand words.